rafed/devra/content/posts/DATABASE/how to connect django to existing database/index.md

 ## Create the Django models from MySQL

-The above below will produce django models in **models.py** from tables present in MySQL.
+The below will produce django models in **models.py** from tables present in MySQL.

 ```bash
 $ python manage.py inspectdb > models.py